ThalesGroup/meta-openhw/README.md

 - Correction to the u-boot low-risc.
 TFTP image loading is failing.
 - Accelerate the Linux boot time.
 Suspicion of slow low-risc driver link availability, which blocks depending systemD services.
 - Accelerate Linux login time.
+06/2022:
+- Boot is faster with the Busybox init manager instead of systemD.
+- Using the busybox64.conf from cva6-sdk repository.